Debbie Harry biography

 Switching musical styles, Harry joined the Jazz Passengers as lead vocalist for their 1997 album Individually Twisted.
 That same year, she reunited with her Blondie bandmates to tour in Europe.
 Their first album together in more than 15 years, No Exit, was released in 1999.
 The album's song "Maria" hit the top of the charts in England, but wasn't received as well in the United States.
 The group was inducted into the Rock and Roll Hall of Fame in 2006.

 Debbie Harry continues to perform and act.
 In 2006, she appeared in the theatrical dance production The Show (Achilles Heels) and the independent film Full Grown Men.
-More recently, she has made appearances on several popular TV series, including Ghost Whisperer, Smash and Glee.
+More recently, she has had her music with Blondie featured on several popular TV series, including Ghost Whisperer (2005-10), Smash (2012-13) and Glee (2009-13).
+More than a decade after her 1993 album Debravation, Harry released the solo album Necessary Evil (2007).